-In the previous blogs, we discussed subscription based software licensing which combines the right-to-use along with access to software updates for typically a yearly fee.
-This week’s blog looks at a few examples of Usage Based Models.
+In the previous blogs, we discussed subscription-based software licensing, which combines the right to use along with access to software updates for a yearly fee.
+This week’s blog looks at a few examples of usage-based models.

 All of the commonly usage-based license models will have five important elements that are often “throttled” to achieve different business results: